gatheract/word_scramble_demo/README.md

 # How to use this demo
 1. Clone this repo
-1. Give the app a unique ID for sandbox testing.
-It cna be literally anything you feel is unique enough.
+2. Give the app a unique ID for sandbox testing by editing `gatheract.js`.
+It can be literally anything you feel is unique enough.
 ```diff
 let config = {
     // This should be a unique ID for your app.